Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 To enable authentication with public key over SSH, we need to perform two steps.
 Generate the public-private key pair and copy the public key to the remote machine.

-To generate the public key we need to run the following command (the -C is actually a comment, providing e-mail or your login is the usual approach but keeping it empty is possible too).
+To generate the keys we need to run the following command (the -C is actually a comment, providing e-mail or your login is the usual approach but keeping it empty is possible too).

 Key generation always happens on the local machine, i.e. the one that we will eventually connect from.